dhall-lang/dhall-lang/.github/CONTRIBUTING.md

 The exact rules for merging a change are:

-* At least 7 days since the original submission if there are not more than 50% votes against
+* At least 7 days since the original submission if there are at most 50% votes against

 * At least 3 days since the original submission if you have 100% approval